Easy vegan strawberry cupcakes that are packed with fresh strawberries and flavor! They are soft and fluffy and come together in just 1 bowl.

-These pretty pink cupcakes are perfect as a gift or dessert for birthday parties, Valentine's Day, Mother's Day or any special occasion!
+These pretty pink cupcakes are the perfect dessert for birthday parties, Valentine’s Day, Mother’s Day or any special occasion!

 Notes about the ingredients